 OTHER PRESTON STOP SMOKING RESOURCES

-Therapy might not be what you’re looking for.
-If it isn’t, and you want to take pharmaceutical products to stop smoking, we suggest you see your GP..
+If you want to take pharmaceuticals to stop smoking instead of acupuncture or hypnosis, see your GP..
 You can also visit the Lancashire County Council website here.